 This is a bit more of a kunsthalle list, but the In-Situ folks suggested it.
 “A European network of citizen-initiated cultural organizations.”

 European Festivals Association (EFA)

 Tends to be bigger ticketed festivals.
-“The EFA is the umbrella organisation for festivals across Europe and beyond.
+“The EFA is the umbrella organization for festivals across Europe and beyond.
 One of the oldest cultural networks in Europe.
-A dynamic network representing about 100 music, dance, theatre and multidisciplinary festivals, national festival associations and cultural organisation from 40 countries.”
+A dynamic network representing about 100 music, dance, theatre and multidisciplinary festivals, national festival associations and cultural organization from 40 countries.”

 European Dancehouse Network (EDN)

 Contemporary Dance Network.
 “EDN is a network for trust and cooperation between European dancehouses sharing a common vision regarding the development of dance art across borders.”